kibook/s1kd-tools/tools/s1kd-instance/README.md

 Fix certain elements automatically after filtering.
 For example, if all support equipment is removed due to filtering, a `<noSupportEquips>` element will be inserted automatically.

+-@
+Rather than source objects, the objects specified are existing instances that will be updated.

+-%
+Make instance objects read-only.

 --version
 Show version information.